PNI Practicum logo

 I have consulted on over 100 narrative projects for a variety of clients in government, for-profit, and non-profit sectors.
 In 2008 I self-published the first edition of my textbook, Working with Stories in Your Community or Organization: Participatory Narrative Inquiry.
 Now in its third edition, the book is widely considered a vital resource for participatory story work.

-• Explore some of my 100+ PNI projects
+• Explore some of the PNI projects I have worked on

 • Browse through my textbook Working with Stories (PDF)